green-sprout/docs/docs/docs/general/srs.md

 - Viewing restaurant profiles
 - Submitting reviews and ratings
 In high load conditions, the response time should not exceed 5 seconds.
-Actions involving media uploads (e.g., images of restaurants) should complete within 5 seconds for files under 5MB.
-For larger files, the system should notify users about expected upload time and provide feedback on progress.

 #### 3.4.2 Database Performance
-Queries to the database (e.g., fetching restaurant details, reviews, or user profiles) must return results within 2 seconds under normal load and no more than 5 seconds under peak load.
+Queries to the database (e.g., fetching restaurant details, reviews or ratings) must return results within 2 seconds under normal load and no more than 5 seconds under peak load.
 Bulk operations, such as batch importing of restaurant data, should complete within 15 minutes.

 ### 3.5 Supportability